SireneNova/Portfolio/Python/Version27/ReadMe.md

 </br></br>
 drill40 is a sqlite assignment where I created and queried a database of alien and human information in Python.
 The assignment questions are commented within the document.
 </br></br>
 drillp65datetime is an exercise in using the time and datetime packages.
-The program displays when a fictional store chain is open in different cities throughout the world based on the actual times there.
+The program displays when a fictional store chain is open in different cities throughout the world based on the real times there.
 </br></br>
 drillP67 moves text files from one folder to another if they have been modified within 24 hours.
 The source and destination folders must be selected by editing lines in the program.
 It utilizes the shutil package.
 I learned that, even though os package commands will display file paths with backslashes in output, when you input a file path, Python still interprets "\" as "ignore the next character",